Registering

 Q. Are special characters such as fadas supported?

-A. Using special characters in text messages may result in your message not being decoded or displayed properly on the Emergency operators screen.
-It is recommended that only standard English language characters are included in text messages to 112.
+A. Using special characters in text messages may result in your message not being decoded or displayed properly on the Emergency Operators screen.
+It is recommended that only standard English language characters are included in SMS/Text messages to 112.

 Q. Can I send long messages to 112

-A. While SMS messages are limited to 160 characters when sent over the network, most phones have the ability to split long messages into a number of messages of up to 160 characters and send them in sequence so that the receiving phone can reassemble them and show them as a single long message.
-The Emergency call answering service can accept long messages sent as multiple parts however it is strongly recommended that you try to send messages to 112 as single messages of less than 160 characters as there is a risk of part of a long message not being received.
+A. While SMS/Text messages are limited to 160 characters when sent over the network, most phones have the ability to split long messages into a number of messages of up to 160 characters and send them in sequence so that the receiving phone can reassemble them and show them as a single long message.
+The Emergency Call Answering Service (ECAS) can accept long messages sent as multiple parts however it is strongly recommended that you try to send messages to 112 as single messages of less than 160 characters as there is a risk of part of a long message not being received.

-Q. What will happen if someone makes an intentional hoax SMS?
+Q. What will happen if someone sends an intentional hoax SMS/Text?

 A. Messages received by the Service will be treated with the same priority as 112 or 999 voice emergency calls.
 As with the standard voice 112 or 999 emergency calls, if you misuse the Service the details of the call may be recorded and forwarded to the appropriate authorities.

-Q. “Sorry your phone is no longer able to send messages to the 112 SMS service.”
+Q. “Sorry your phone is no longer able to send messages to the 112 SMS/Text service.”
 What does this message mean?

-A. If the 112 SMS service receives inappropriate messages from a phone number that phone number may be removed from the service.
+A. If the 112 SMS/Text service receives inappropriate messages from a phone number that phone number may be removed from the service.